 ANAHEIM, Calif.
-(June 19, 2018) – The thrilling Incredicoaster opens June 23, 2018, at Disney California Adventure Park, bringing guests the first ride-through attraction in the world to feature characters from Disney•Pixar’s “The Incredibles.”
+(June 28, 2019) – The thrilling Incredicoaster at Disney California Adventure Park brings guests the first ride-through attraction in the world to feature characters from Disney and Pixar’s “The Incredibles.”
 Anchoring the newly reimagined land of Pixar Pier, the Incredicoaster takes guests on a super adventure with the Parr family to chase after the elusive baby Jack-Jack.
 Exciting character figures, special effects, lighting, new music and distinctively colored vehicles make the thrills on this coaster even more incredible.

 With Edna and Jack-Jack being too short to ride the Incredicoaster, they have to wait for the rest of the Incredibles inside the VIP inauguration lounge.
 Things go awry, however, when the unpredictable Jack-Jack vanishes from Edna’s not-so-watchful eye.
 As a polymorph with a wild variety of powers, Jack-Jack creates chaos along the track while his Incredible family sprints into action to save the day.